Kingxukai/linux/Documentation/trace/histogram.rst

   The following example demonstrates how multiple hist triggers can be attached to a given event.
-This capability can be useful for creating a set of different summaries derived from the same set of events, or for comparing the effects of different filters, among other things::
+This capability can be useful for creating a set of different summaries derived from the woke same set of events, or for comparing the woke effects of different filters, among other things::

     # echo 'hist:keys=skbaddr.hex:vals=len if len < 0' >> \